GlenKPeterson/Paguro/README.md

         "Three", 3);
 ```

-What if you want to add items conditionally?
-Would you create a temporary, mutable map, test each item, adding some to
-the mutable map, then call Collections.unmodifiableMap(tempMap) on it?
-Ouch!
-The following will create an
-UnmodifiableMap of 0, 1, 2, or 3 items (no nulls) depending on the values of showFirst, showSecond, and showThird:
+Create an UnmodifiableMap of 0, 1, 2, or 3 items (no nulls) depending on the values of showFirst, showSecond, and showThird:
 ```java
 Map<String,Integer> itemMap = PersistentMapSorted.ofSkipNull(
         showFirst ?
 Tuple2.of("One", 1) : null,